Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 Wuxi, an idyllic water town along the Grand Canal, feels miles away from its noisy, bustling neighbor, Shanghai.
 While the 88-meter Lingshan Buddha remains a year-round highlight of Wuxi, the city takes on an entirely different charm in spring.

-Cherry blossoms draw tourists from across China, transforming this small town on Taihu Lake into a crowded but dreamy wonderland covered in shades of pink and white.
+Cherry blossoms draw tourists from across China, transforming this small town on Taihu Lake into a crowded yet dreamy wonderland of shades of pink and white.

 Turtle Head Park of Wuxi.
 Photo credit: Alberto Sánchez cerrato